-On April 11, 2022, the Company announced commencement of a Preliminary Economic Assessment ("PEA") for Goldfields, with results expected early in the fourth quarter of 2022.
+On April 11, 2022, the Company announced commencement of a Preliminary Economic Assessment ("PEA") for Goldfields.
 The Company has appointed Ausenco Engineering Canada Inc. to lead the Study, with SRK Consulting (Canada) Inc. to complete an updated Mineral Resource Estimate ("MRE") and Moose Mountain Technical Services to undertake mine design and mine planning.
-The PEA aims to define the optimal development path for the Project before initiating further resource delineation drilling and/or development work in support of a possible future Pre-Feasibility Study.
+The PEA aims to define the optimal development path for Goldfields before initiating further resource delineation drilling and/or development work in support of a possible future Pre-Feasibility Study.